What Is a Sanguine Temperament?

 Positive Attributes of a Sanguine Temperament

-• Full of Energy – Sanguine people are usually the ones who never seem tired or down.
+• Full of Energy – A sanguine person is usually the one who never seems tired or down.
 They’re quick-witted and people find them clever and funny.

 • Thrill Seeking – They love adventure and new experiences.